Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP THREE: Place the potatoes into a microwave-safe bowl and cover with water.
 Add a teaspoon of salt and microwave on high power for five minutes.
 Drain.

-STEP FOUR: In a 12 inch skillet heat two tablespoons of olive oil and two tablespoons of butter over medium heat until the butter is melted.
+STEP FOUR: In a 12-inch skillet, heat two tablespoons of olive oil and two tablespoons of butter over medium heat until the butter is melted.

-PRO TIP: Use a stainless steel or cast-iron skillet.
+Use a stainless steel or cast-iron skillet.
 A non-stick pan can’t get hot enough to sear the steak and lock in the flavors.

-STEP FIVE: Transfer the potatoes to the preheated skillet.
 Saute over medium heat, stirring occasionally, for about ten minutes until the potatoes are browned and tender all the way through.
-Transfer the potatoes to a plate and set aside.

-STEP SIX: In the same skillet add the remaining two tablespoons of butter, two cloves of minced garlic, half teaspoon red pepper flakes, fresh rosemary, and oregano.
-Bring to a simmer over medium-high heat.
+STEP SIX: In the same skillet, add the remaining two tablespoons of butter, two cloves of minced garlic, half a teaspoon of red pepper flakes, rosemary, and oregano.

 STEP SEVEN: While the pan is heating, remove the meat from the marinade.
 Use paper towels to gently pat the meat and remove the excess moisture.

-PRO TIP: Excess liquid will prevent the meat from browning quickly, resulting in a tougher, less flavorful steak.
+Excess liquid will prevent the meat from browning quickly, resulting in a tougher, less flavorful steak.

-STEP EIGHT: Working in batches, place a few strips of steak into the hot skillet.
-Cook for two minutes on each side for medium doneness but feel free to adjust the cooking time according to your preference.
+Cook for two minutes on each side for medium doneness, but feel free to adjust the cooking time according to your preference.

 STEP NINE: When all of the meat has been browned, return the garlic steak and potatoes to the skillet and heat through.
 Serve immediately.